IGAprod/ByteConverter/Google_tests/lib/googletest-main/docs/gmock_cook_book.md

   EXPECT_CALL(mock_foo, DoThis());
   ... code that uses mock_foo ...

-  // The test will fail if a method of mock_foo other than DoThis()
+  // The Test will fail if a method of mock_foo other than DoThis()
   // is called.
 }
 ```